 Figure 9 – History tab showing workflow changes

 While keeping track of script and workflow changes is an excellent way to ensure NetSuite security, it is not the only way.
 Another area to monitor closely is user access.
 There are reviews either for looking at history (what the user has done) or potential (what the user could do).
 We recommend putting processes in place for reviews in three categories:

-Segregation of Duties Review
+Separation of Duties Review

-Segregation of Duties (SoD), or the practice of separating the access needed to perform a business process between multiple users to limit risk, is a vital component of successfully managing access.
+Separation of Duties (SoD), or the practice of separating the access needed to perform a business process between multiple users to limit risk, is a vital component of successfully managing access.
 A segregation of duties review is proactive, identifying access in ERP and other business applications by user or role and reporting conflicts or risks associated with that access, along with the specific security settings responsible for those conflicts—for example, allowing the same person to create vendors and pay them.

 User Access Review and Certification

 With promotions, reorganizations, turnover, and temporary duties, user access to the ERP needs to be reviewed periodically.
 A user access review offers supervisors or business process owners an opportunity to review ERP access assigned to their direct reports or anyone involved in a business process they own to ensure users are only provided the access privileges required to perform their job functions.
 After completing an access review, the supervisor or business process owner can then certify the user.

 This review focuses on changes to specific data and is ideally suited to high-value, low-frequency changes such as module configurations, where the goal is to review every change or confirm nothing has changed.
 This review should track user activity for critical changes to data or configuration settings, when those changes were made, and by whom so they can be further evaluated for potential problems.

 Keeping An Eye On Script And Workflow Changes To Maintain NetSuite Security: How Fastpath Can Help